 - ion exchange: greater than 99% removal

-Removal of strontium-90 by 2 cation exchange media was found to be highly effective, greater than 99% removal in one case, based on one study involving bench-scale isotherm tests using a ground water.
+Removal of strontium-90 by 2 cation exchange media was found to be highly effective, greater than 99% removal in one case, based on one study involving bench-scale isotherm tests using groundwater.
 Also, removal improved with contact time.
-Ion exchange has proven to be the Best Available Technology for control of beta particle emitters like strontium-90.
+Ion exchange has proven to be the Best Available Technology for the control of beta particle emitters like strontium-90.

 Natural strontium was effectively removed with membrane separation (97 to greater than 99%) and reverse osmosis is the Best Available Technology for the control of beta particle emitters like radioactive strontium.
 Call us at 760.734.5787 and get in touch with one of our water experts today to learn more about strontium and how to remove it from your water!